RacecarJ/installRACECARJ/README.md

 <li>One of the dependencies is missing in the package specifications, so ros-kinetic-opencv3 is installed.</li>
 <li>The MIT RACECAR packages are installed.</li>
 </ul>

+<h2>Helper Scripts</h2>
+<h3>installROS.sh</h3>
+Adds the ROS sources list, sets the keys and then loads ros-kinetic-ros-base.
+Edit this file to add other ROS packages for your installation.
+After loading, rosdep is initialized.
+Included in the full software installs, provided here for convenience.

+<h3>setupCatkinWorkspace.sh</h3>
+Usage:

+$ ./setupCatkinWorkspace.sh [optionalWorkspaceName]

+where optionalWorkspaceName is the name of the workspace to be used.
+The default workspace name is catkin_ws.
+Included in the full software installs, provided here for convenience.

 ### Note
 The ROS environment variables ROS_MASTER_URI and ROS_IP are initialized in the file ~/.bashrc